28 February 2018

 ST:TNG s02e11 Contagion

-(features the Iconian gateways seen in ST:DS9 s04e23 To The Death)
+(features the Iconian gateways seen in ST:DS9 s04e23 To The Death” and in the relaunch era Gateways Crisis)

 ST:TNG s02e20 “The Emissary”